 First, she made it so in her home state, then hightailed it to the Supreme Court to make her demands known.
 Since 1953, Citizenship Day has been called Constitution Day and has been held on September 17th of each year.

 Finally, in 2005, Constitution Day was renamed as Constitution and Citizenship Day.
 President Donald Trump confirmed this date and name in 2017.

-Why we Must Cherish the Constitution
+Why the Constitution must be cherished

 “The Constitution that I interpret and apply is not living, but dead, or as I prefer to call it, enduring.
-It means, today, not what current society, much less the court, thinks it ought to mean, but what it meant when it was adopted.” – Judge Antonin Scalia.
+It means, today, not what current society, much less the court, thinks it ought to mean, but what it meant when it was adopted.”

 In the humdrum day by day life, it is easy to become self-absorbed and unappreciative of our heritage.
 We’ve lost our ancestors’ zeal for this great nation we live in and often lose sight that we live in a country unlike any other in the world.
 To think that it all started with a document is humbling and should be celebrated.

 Wach the original film below which is called I am an America: